 Preparing for your appointment

-While you may initially consult your family physician, he or she may refer you to a doctor who specializes in foot disorders or sports medicine.
+Your health care professional might refer you to someone who specializes in foot disorders or sports medicine.

 What you can do

-For plantar fasciitis, basic questions to ask your doctor include:
+For plantar fasciitis, basic questions to ask your health care team include:

 - What's likely causing my symptoms?